sepp2k/TeSSLa-mirror/README.md

 Once the project is built, the compiler can be used from the command line with the following command:

-`java -jar target/scala-2.13/tessla-compiler-assembly-x.x.x-SNAPSHOT.jar input.tessla -o Main.scala`
+`java -jar target/scala-2.13/tessla-compiler-assembly-x.x.x-SNAPSHOT.jar input.tessla -j monitor.jar`

 Further additional options are: